dalethomas81/ArfBotOS/README.md

 7. enter the following command to allow the controller to connect automatically:
 	`trust 12:23:34:45:56:67`
 8. enter `exit` to leave bluetooth control.

+#### notes:
+- The controller will work connected via USB as well in the event that bluetooth is not working.

 #### references:
 - https://bluedot.readthedocs.io/en/latest/pairpipi.html#using-the-command-line